dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-5 Sampling.md

 ### Collecting Call Stacks {#sec:secCollectCallStacks}

 Often when sampling, we might encounter a situation when the hottest function in a program gets called from multiple functions.
-An example of such a scenario is shown on Figure @fig:CallStacks.
-The output from the profiling tool might reveal that `foo` is one of the hottest functions in the program, but if it has multiple callers, we would like to know which one of them call `foo` the most number of times.
+An example of such a scenario is shown in Figure @fig:CallStacks.
+The output from the profiling tool might reveal that `foo` is one of the hottest functions in the program, but if it has multiple callers, we would like to know which one of them calls `foo` the most number of times.
 It is a typical situation for applications that have library functions like `memcpy` or `sqrt` appear in the hotspots.
 To understand why a particular function appeared as a hotspot, we need to know which path in the Control Flow Graph (CFG) of the program caused it.

 ![Control Flow Graph: hot function "foo" has multiple callers.](../../img/perf-analysis/CallStacksCFG.png){#fig:CallStacks width=50%}